-Why should the Tri-Cities care about the real estate industry?
+Why should the Tri-Cities care about the banking industry?

-What is the biggest challenge facing business owners/managers in the real estate sector today?
+What is the biggest challenge facing bank managers today?

 What is one characteristic that you believe every leader should possess?

-What advice would you give someone going into a leadership position for the first time?
+What advice would you give someone going into a leadership position?

 Who are your role models or mentors?